How to connect to ESX Server using SSH (SFTP)

 SSH limitations

 We have explored all possible configurations and performed a lot of tests with SSH protocol to improve access speed.
-However, the best performance we’ve achieved is 30-35% available network bandwidth regardless of the Ethernet speed used.
-Professional SSH clients maybe a couple of percents faster, but it’s still can not be considered as satisfying speed, we had to look for other options.
+However, the best performance we’ve achieved is 30-35% of available network bandwidth regardless of the Ethernet speed used.
+Professional SSH clients maybe a couple of percents faster, but it still can not be considered a satisfying speed, we had to look for other options.

 Additional information: